Checking Your Construction Estimate

 You’ve been there before.
-You are discussing the budget of a potential project with a prospect.
-You get that uneasy feeling in your gut that the prospect’s budget might not be enough for the project, but you’re a little unsure.
+You’re discussing the budget of a potential project with a prospect, and you get that uneasy feeling in your gut that the prospect’s budget might not be enough for the project, but you’re a little unsure.
 You don’t want to miss out on closing the deal, but you also don’t want to lose money by making a commitment at such a preliminary stage of the sales process.

 This is where having a fast, accurate way of checking your prospective customer’s budget will save you time and money in the long run.

-Instead of pricing the work, calculating the cost of the materials, labor, subcontractors, and equipment, you should reverse engineer the prospect’s budget for the time it takes to do the project.
+Instead of pricing the work by calculating the cost of the materials, labor, subcontractors, and equipment, you should reverse- engineer the prospect’s budget for the time it takes to do the project.

 The contractor asked the prospect for the budget of a potential kitchen remodel project.
 The prospect told the contractor her budget was $40,000 for this kitchen project and that she would provide the appliances, fixtures, and tile materials.
 The contractor’s initial gut reaction was that this budget was too small, but he wasn’t sure how to communicate what the budget should be.
 I told the contractor, “Let’s determine what we do know, and check this budget to see if it will work.”